flatsurf/sage-flatsurf/doc/news/deformation.rst

 * Added ``bidict`` (providing dict encoding a bijection) as a dependency.

+* Added ``apply_matrix`` to all oriented similarity surfaces.
+(We apply the matrix to all polygons and keep the gluings intact.
+Probably not the most meaningful operation for non-dilation surfaces but it can be useful while building surfaces.)

 **Changed:**

 * Changed return type of ``flow_to_exit()``.
 It now returns just the point where the flow exits a polygon and not a description of the point anymore. **This is a breaking change.**